sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 <div class="tweet">

+## Day 59/#100DaysOfCode*

+#bootcampdev is spinning up a twitter clone this week!

+I hope I manage to finish it and I hope even more that I manage to find some time to put my own stamp on it...

+\* haha yes, I'm letting days and days slip away between posting these...

+</div><div class="tweet">

 ## Day 58/#100DaysOfCode

 The friend for whom I made a landing page as a learning exercise is now wanting to edit it without bothering me, which is fine - it was asked if it could be moved to WordPress, eep!